 So limit your caffeine intake, ease off on the alcohol, reduce the amount of sugar you consume, and by all the gods make sure you get a good night’s sleep each night.
 The healthier your body and mind, the better a person you’ll be, and speaking in front of an audience won’t seem like so big a deal as it once did.

-Sell the crap out of yourself
+Sell the crap out of yourself to overcome stage fright

 Now comes the performance.
 You might internally feel like a presentation titan, sent down from Mount Olympus to teach all mere mortals how it’s damn-well done, but can you sell that to your audience?
 After all, we all know of bad actors who can remember their lines, have no problem getting up in front of an audience, but end up coming across as… well, failures*.